psolite/blinks-session/README.md

 1/ npm i --save

+2/ check or update mint in the tx in appService to the spl token you want use

-2/ npm run start:dev
+3/ npm run start:dev

-3/ You can access it from localhost:3000
+4/ You can access it from localhost:3000